Giulio-chi/Phone/README.md

-Inherit BaseApp to build your own games and then add them to phone_apps in phone.py to add them to the home.
+Inherit from BaseApp to build your own games and then add them to phone_apps in phone.py to add them to the home.
 Be creative and for another challenge: try not to use other images in the game, instead work just with pygame draws.
 I also added Pong Master as an example to catch the style.